 The NHS and other health and care organisations in Sussex have teamed up to keep things simple.
-We’ve set out the straightforward steps that you can take to keep yourself and other safe and reduce your risk of serious illness from COVID-19.
+We’ve set out the straightforward steps that you can take to keep yourself and others safe, get the care you need during the pandemic, and reduce your risk of serious illness from COVID-19.

 Please help spread the message, not the virus.